annejohnson/annejohnson.github.io/source/_posts/2014-11-10-current-favorites-in-ruby-structs-nil-retries.markdown

 layout: post
 title: "Current Favorites in Ruby: Structs, .nil?, and Retries"
 date: 2014-11-10 21:02:00
-categories: Programming Ruby
+tags: programming ruby
 ---
 I've said it before, but I'll say it again: I love Ruby!
 Here are some of my favorite Ruby features these days.
 ## Struct
 <code>Struct</code> is a quick way to create simple classes with a set of readable and writeable attributes.
 {% highlight ruby %}
 Node = Struct.new(:key, :value, :next)
 # ^ this is equivalent to: